hashicorp/horizon/README.md

 and connect to other agents on a hosted set of network hubs.

 It is explicitly designed for operational robustness via simplicity.
-For instance, the hub components can run when completely cut of from the control plane (called the central teir) and will gracefully rejoin when the control plane is restored.
+For instance, the hub components can run when completely cut off from the control plane (called the central teir) and will gracefully rejoin when the control plane is restored.

 It relies on S3 for long term, persistent service routing information.